 Both lenses with lens hoods stored for packing in my camera bag without taking up much extra space.

 Cut out the frustration of learning photography on your own.

 Everyone can take great photos.
 I’ll show you how.

 Leave a comment

-If you have any questions about how or when to use a lens hood, let us know in the comments.
+If you have any questions about the purpose of a lens hood, let us know in the comments.

-Also, we love good news, so if our camera and lens care tips have helped you to understand how to better protect your lens, share that too.
+Also, we love good news, so if our lens hood tips have helped you to understand what a lens hood is for, share that too.